A cookout can be a healthy choice for many older adults.

 To learn more about food safety and how to keep you and your loved ones safe, visit FoodSafety.gov or call the USDA Meat and Poultry Hotline at 1-888-MPHotline.

 Whether it’s a gathering in the park to grill or a church BBQ on Sunday afternoon, summer cookouts can be lots of fun.
-But cookouts are also a great way for older adults to stay healthy during the summer.
+And cookouts are also a great way for older adults to stay healthy during the summer.

 From socializing with friends and chasing the grandchildren to enjoying fresh, nutritious food from your local grocery store or farmers market, this beloved activity is jam-packed with mental and physical wellness opportunities.